lonycell/grafana.v7/docs/sources/administration/image_rendering.md

 ### Certificate signed by internal certificate authorities

-In many cases, Grafana runs on internal servers and uses certificates that have not been signed by a CA ([Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)) known to Chrome, and therefore cannot be validated.
+In many cases, ThingSPIN runs on internal servers and uses certificates that have not been signed by a CA ([Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)) known to Chrome, and therefore cannot be validated.
 Chrome internally uses NSS ([Network Security Services](https://en.wikipedia.org/wiki/Network_Security_Services)) for cryptogtraphic operations such as the validation of certificates.

-If you are using the Grafana Image Renderer with a Grafana server that uses a certificate signed by such a custom CA (for example a company-internal CA), rendering images will fail and you will see messages like this in the Grafana log:
+If you are using the ThingSPIN Image Renderer with a ThingSPIN server that uses a certificate signed by such a custom CA (for example a company-internal CA), rendering images will fail and you will see messages like this in the ThingSPIN log:

 ```
 t=2019-12-04T12:39:22+0000 lvl=error msg="Render request failed" logger=rendering error=map[] url="https://192.168.106.101:3443/d-solo/zxDJxNaZk/graphite-metrics?orgId=1&refresh=1m&from=1575438321300&to=1575459921300&var-Host=master1&panelId=4&width=1000&height=500&tz=Europe%2FBerlin&render=1" timestamp=0001-01-01T00:00:00.000Z